 Family Court Judges

 Family Court Judges are placed in a difficult positions.
 When they are unsure as to whether a woman truly needs an order of protection, they generally err on the side of caution and grant a temporary order of protection.
 Men should receive a hearing within a short period of time upon being thrown out of their homes.
 Unfortunately, due to the large number of cases pending before the Family Courts, the quick hearing doesn’t take place for many months.
 The man is removed from his home and then returns months later when it’s found out there was no real basis for the order of protection.
 This has an extremely negative effect on the man’s life.
 Men need to be protected in these situations!

 We are the fathers’ rights lawyers at the Law Offices of Schlissel DeCorpo.
-We have represented fathers in all types of litigation, before the Family Court and Supreme Court, for well over thirty years.
+We have represented fathers in all types of litigation, before the Family Court and Supreme Court, for well over 45 years.
 We represent fathers in divorce proceedings.
 We litigate child support issues, child custody matters, spousal maintenance issues and downward modifications of child support proceedings.

 We represent fathers in relocation proceedings, child abuse and child neglect proceedings.
 We negociate separation agreements on behalf of our clients.
 We defend fathers when there are allegations of child abuse and child neglect by either Administration for Children’s Services (ACS) or Child Protective Services (CPS).
 We also assist fathers in high net worth cases and with regard to the equitable distribution of assets in divorces.
 Feel free to call us for a free consultation a 1-800-344-6431, 516- 561-6645 and 718-350-2802.